El Ligero: Progress Wrestling (2012–2019)

 Ligero appeared on the debut show for England-based promotion Progress Wrestling and spent the first four events pursuing the Progress Champion, Nathan Cruz.
 Ligero eventually won the title at Chapter Four: the Ballad of El Ligero in November 2012.
 He dropped the title to Rampage Brown at Chapter Eight and disappeared from the promotion.
-He would make sporadic returns through 2019.
+He would make sporadic returns through 2019 which included two reigns with the PROGRESS Tag Team Championships with his partner Nathan Cruz.

 WWE (2018–2020)

 On 16 May 2018 it was revealed that El Ligero, wrestling under the ring name Ligero, would be one of 16 men competing in a one-night tournament to face Pete Dunne for the WWE United Kingdom Championship.
 He would lose to Travis Banks in the first round.
 Over Instagram, Ligero revealed he signed a UK deal with WWE.
 On 24 October edition of NXT UK, he would take on "Wild Boar" Mike Hitchman in a winning effort.
 At the January 2019 tapings, he won both his matches, one of which was against Mark Andrews.
 At the February tapings Ligero defeated Joseph Conners.
-At the WWE Worlds Collide that was filmed over WrestleMania 35 weekend, he defeated NXT's Albert Hardie Jr. and 205 Live's Gran Metalik in a triple threat match.
+At WWE Worlds Collide that was filmed over WrestleMania 35 weekend, he defeated NXT's Albert Hardie Jr. and 205 Live's Gran Metalik in a triple threat match.
 On 14 May, he debuted on the Cruiserweight brand 205 Live, in a match against WWE Cruiserweight Champion Tony Nese.
 He would lose the match, and be attacked by Nese's rival Ariya Daivari after the match.